Join us for the Pirates of Winnebago this summer

 - Water carnival and campwide games

-All this.. and so close to New York City!
+All this. . . and so convenient to New York City!

 - Boy Scout Day Camp - Come for a day, a week or more.
 Work on advancement or just have some fun and return home at night, Great for new Scouts and Scouts with evening jobs.